frankplus/AntonBot/README.md

 `!tex <query>` to compile latex into unicode.\
 `!music <query>` to search for music video on youtube.\
 `!game [easy/medium/hard] [id_category]` to start game.

+## Other features
+- Cleverbot
+- scan messages for urls and send reply with info about its content